aaltonewmedia/learn.newmedia.dog/content/tutorials/p5-js/remainder.md

 ---
-title: "Tips & Tricks: modulo + frameCount"
+title: "Tips & Tricks: remainder (%) and frameCount"
 bookCollapseSection: false
 p5js-widget: true
 draft: false
 ---

-# How to animate and time things with the modulo operator (%) and frameCount
+# How to animate and time things with the remainder operator (%) and frameCount

 ---

 You might often find yourself in a situation where you need to make things happen at certain intervals or after a certain amount of time.
-One very handy way to do that is by using frameCount and % (modulo).
+One very handy way to do that is by using frameCount and % (remainder).

+{{<hint info>}}
+In some programming languages % is called the modulo operator.
+For two values of the same sign, the two are equivalent, but when the operands are of different signs, the modulo result always has the same sign as the divisor, while the remainder has the same sign as the dividend.
+{{</hint>}}

 The system variable frameCount contains the number of frames that have passed since the program started.
 If your frame rate is 60, each second will contain 60 frames.
 How is this useful for us?

 There are countless ways you can use the frameCount, and I will explain here a couple of the most useful things you can do.
-There is just one additional thing we need to understand: the modulo operator (%).
+There is just one additional thing we need to understand: the remainder operator (%).

-## % (modulo)
+## % (remainder)

-The modulo operator is used to calculate the remainder when one number is divided by another.
+The remainder operator is used to calculate the remainder left over when one number is divided by another.
 For example, take the following:

 ```js
 5 % 2